-Single-family homes in Sonoma County tend to earn top rents, especially if they’re located in desirable neighborhoods in good school districts.
+Single-family homes in Healdsburg tend to earn top rents, especially if they’re located in desirable neighborhoods in good school districts.
 Apartments and condos that are close to workplaces, shopping, and entertainment also bring in high rental values for owners.

 There’s not much you can do about the location of your rental property when you already own it.
 You simply have to consider what the location offers (and what it doesn’t) when you’re attaching a rental value.
 Before you buy a rental property, remember that location is something to consider when you’re crunching the numbers.

 The size and amenities of your home will also impact the price.
 Is there outdoor space like a small courtyard or a balcony?

 Property condition is something that you can control.
 When you allow your property to look worn and run down, you’re losing rent money.
 Keep it well-maintained, and make some strategic upgrades and updates.

 You’ll be able to charge more in rent when you provide fresh paint, new floors, and even simple improvements like new faucets in the kitchen and bathrooms.
 Replace your drawer pulls with brushed nickel.
 Install better lighting, and when your appliances start to break down, don’t continue to repair them.
 Instead, replace them with energy-efficient models or stainless steel.